 The founding fathers envisioned a federal government composed of three co-equal branches: the Congress, the Executive Branch, and the Judiciary.
 Yet in recent decades, deep cuts to congressional staff and congressional support organizations have made it harder for Congress to fulfill its role as a co-equal branch of government.

 THE PERSONAL STAFFS of Representatives and Senators are talented and hardworking, but they are also often pulled in many directions and turnover is high even in senior positions.
-The median tenure of legislative directors is just 1.3 years in the House and 3.5 years in the Senate.
+In 2016, the median tenure of legislative directors was just 1.3 years in the House and 3.5 years in the Senate.

 Co-Equal can help balance the scales.
 It can develop ideas for reports on the local impacts of federal policies that draw attention to Member priorities.
 It can provide strategic advice on the legislative process and oversight.
 And it can connect congressional offices with experts who can level the information playing field.